Loss and decoherence at the quantum Hall - superconductor interface

-Fig.~2a plots $P_{eh}$ of the shorter interface (0.5 $\mu$m) measured over the $\nu=$ 2 plateau at $B=$ 2.2 T from 40 mK to 670 mK.
+{Depending on the length of the interface, the highest electron-hole conversion efficiency we observe is about 0.2 -- 0.3.
+While being very high, this value is still far from reaching unity.
+Thermal smearing, decoherence and tunneling into the normal vortex cores can all contribute to this suppression.
+Since at zero temperature only the effect of the vortices remains, we first look into the dependence of $P_{eh}$ on temperature.} Fig.~2a plots $P_{eh}$ of the shorter interface (0.5 $\mu$m) measured over the $\nu=$ 2 plateau at $B=$ 2.2 T from 40 mK to 670 mK.
 As the temperature $T$ increases, $P_{eh}$ gradually decays towards zero, except around 400 mK where the traces briefly jump to a completely different oscillation pattern.
-We attribute this jump to a sudden change of the configuration of superconducting vortices during the measurement.
+We attribute this jump to a temporary change of the configuration of superconducting vortices during the measurement.

-To get a quantitative understanding of the thermal effects, we plot the standard deviation of the traces, $\sigma (P_{eh})$, as a function of temperature in Fig.~2b for both interfaces at various magnetic fields.
+To get a quantitative understanding of the thermal effects, we plot the standard deviation of the traces, $\sigma$, as a function of temperature in Fig.~2b for both interfaces at various magnetic fields.
 The filled triangles (open circles) represent $L=$ 0.5 $\mu$m (1 $\mu$m).
 The green triangles correspond to the data in Fig.~2a.
-We find an exponential decay of $\sigma(P_{eh})$ as a function of temperature, i.e. $\sigma(P_{eh})\propto \exp(-T/T_0)$, where $T_0$ is the decay constant.
-Remarkably, $\sigma (P_{eh})$ follows roughly the same decay rate for a given interface length.
+We find an exponential decay of $\sigma$ as a function of temperature, i.e. $\sigma\propto \exp(-T/T_0)$, where $T_0$ is the decay constant.
+Remarkably, $\sigma$ follows roughly the same decay rate for a given interface length.
 Even the curves of Fig.~2a which experienced a random jump follow the same slope.
 (Note the few green symbols nearly overlapping with the purple ones around 0.4 K.) This means that the configuration of superconducting vortices does not have a strong influence on the temperature dependence, even if it dramatically affects the amplitude and the pattern of fluctuations!

 The exponential decay is observed regardless of the length of the interface and the magnetic field.
 For the longer interface, the decay rate becomes less steep at higher temperatures, but only as the signals approach the noise floor of a few $\times 10^{-3}$, so we extract the slope from the low-temperature range.
 In the inset of Fig.~2b, we plot the resulting $T_0$ vs. $B$ for $L=$ 0.5 and 1 $\mu$m.
 It is clear that $T_0$ does not show any strong dependence on $B$ and scales inversely with $L$.
-If we assume $T_0(L) \propto 1/L^\alpha$, from the inset of Fig.~2b, we can estimate $1<\alpha<2$.